usgs/shakemap/doc_source/manual4_0/tg_select.rst

 - The angle of rotation between the plane tangent to the slab at the location of the earthquake and the focal mechanism; see the ``p_int_kagan`` section of ``select.conf`` (the angle is sometimes called the "Kagan angle").
-- The position of the hypocenter relative to teh maximum depth of the seismogenic zone, as given by the slab mode; see the ``p_int_sz`` section of ``select.conf``.
+- The position of the hypocenter relative to the maximum depth of the seismogenic zone, as given by the slab mode; see the ``p_int_sz`` section of ``select.conf``.
 - The position of the hypocenter relative to interface in the slab model;